benjamincrozat/content/posts/gpt-4-turbo.md

 ![An example response of GPT-4 Turbo through its API.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/232/conversions/0LKIoKIsnuo72KHWk8MgD3vmSXG3Ir-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMjEuNDYuMTFAMngucG5n--medium.jpg)

-## Enable the JSON mode with GPT-4 Turbo
+## How to enable the JSON mode with GPT-4 Turbo

 You can now force GPT-4 Turbo (as well as GPT-3.5 Turbo) to output JSON consistently thanks to the new [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode).